 |

-Test for an open circuit between the fuel pump relay connector terminal 30 and the battery.
+Check for open circuit between terminal 30 of the fuel pump relay connector and the battery.

 |